|

 | ATHENA's releases: | https://github.com/NuaptanEvalisk/ATHENA/releases |

-| Structured mathematical editing. | TEXmacs-based editing for definitions, theorems, proofs, formulas, and long mathematical documents, with optimizations for real-time WYSIWYG input and typesetting. |
+| Structured mathematical editing. | TEXmacs-based editing for definitions, theorems, proofs, formulas, and long mathematical documents, with optimizations for real-time WYSIWYG input and typesetting, native commutative diagrams, and formula AST inspection. |

 | Mathematical knowledge management. | ATHENA treats a mathematical archive as a knowledge vault, not a collection of standalone documents.
 Using enunciation-level wikilinks and transclusions, definitions, propositions, examples and more can be referenced and reused effortlessly. |